6thquake/react-material/docs/src/pages/guides/csp/csp.md

 ## How does one implement CSP?

-In order to use CSP with Material-UI (and JSS), you need to use a nonce.
+In order to use CSP with React-Material (and JSS), you need to use a nonce.
 A nonce is a randomly generated string that is only used once, therefore you need to add a server middleware to generate one on each request.
 JSS has a [great tutorial](https://github.com/cssinjs/jss/blob/master/docs/csp.md) on how to achieve this with Express and React Helmet.
 For a basic rundown, continue reading.

 A CSP nonce is a Base 64 encoded string.
 You can generate one like this: